 This article will walk you through the steps of how to set up your Position Tracking campaign.

 If you have an existing project without a Position Tracking campaign set up, you can set up a Position Tracking campaign for that domain in your pre-existing Project.
 Or, create a new Project and set up your Position Tracking campaign first.

 Step 1: Domain Settings

-To get the most data possible, you’ll want to start by tracking the entire root domain.
+To get the most data possible, we recommend that you start by tracking the entire root domain.
 But don’t worry!
 You can change these settings at any point after starting your campaign.

 If you know that you want to focus on a specific area of your site, you can enter the subdomain, URL, or subfolder of your focus to narrow the campaign’s scope.
 However, all rankings on subdomains, URLs, and subfolders will be stored in your historical data anyway.